 Game meat represents a healthy, and often cost-effective, means of providing food for many households throughout the United States.
 Recently, interest in the preparation of game meat has seen tremendous growth thanks to high profile chefs and hunters who have championed the locavore movement.
-While this increased interest brings a lot of promise as it relates to the recruitment, retention, and reactivation of hunters.
-It has also led some to advocate on behalf of what they see as potentially lucrative markets for game meat among those who are not interested in hunting for or preparing the meat themselves.
-Coupled with increased calls from some to create a market to incentivize increased harvest as a way to mitigate crop depredation, these efforts seek to essentially reinstitute a culture of market hunting nearly a century after such markets were originally defeated, essentially reinstituting a culture of market hunting.
-For sportsmen and women, particularly those who grew up during the days of “buck only” hunting seasons for white-tailed deer seasons that were once common throughout the eastern United States, this newfound call for the commercialization of game meat is the antithesis of conservation as we know it today.
+While this increased interest brings a lot of promise as it relates to the recruitment, retention, and reactivation of hunters, it has also led some to advocate on behalf of what they see as potentially lucrative markets for game meat among those who are not interested in hunting for or preparing the meat themselves.
+Coupled with increased calls from some to create a market to incentivize increased harvest as a way to mitigate crop depredation, these efforts seek to essentially reinstitute a culture of market hunting nearly a century after such markets were originally defeated.
+For sportsmen and women, particularly those who grew up during the days of “buck only” hunting seasons for white-tailed deer that were once common throughout the eastern United States, this newfound call for the commercialization of game meat is the antithesis of conservation as we know it today.

 The history of professional wildlife management in the United States provides a plethora of examples that highlight the disastrous impacts of market hunting.
-Species such as white-tailed deer, wild turkey, and wood ducks, among others, took decades to recover; in some parts of the country, once iconic species never have.
+Species such as white-tailed deer, wild turkey, and wood ducks, among others, took decades to recover.
+In some parts of the country, other once iconic species never revived.
 While it would be irresponsible to fail to attribute some of these challenges to changing land use practices resulting in habitat loss, accounts by hunters throughout the 19th and early 20th centuries depict populations of some game species that today are unimaginable.
-The accounts also depict hunters who, to earn a living in some harsher areas of the country, harvested game at such a high rate that is hard to conceive today.
+The accounts also depict hunters who, to earn a living in some harsher areas of the country, harvested game at rates that are hard to envision today.

 Recognizing the detrimental effects of market hunting, sportsmen and women were among the first to raise their voices and call for regulations necessary to ensure the sustainability of our nation’s wildlife resources.
 Thanks to the willingness of America’s original conservationists to play a role in ensuring the conservation of our nation’s public trust wildlife resources, we have experienced nearly a century of conservation success stories that would have been impossible if market hunting were still legal.

-In the 1800s bison numbers were depleted from roughly 60 million down to a few hundred as a result of market hunting encouraged by the highest level of government.
-These activities were a component of policies designed to eliminate perceived threats posed by Native American populations during the period of rapid westward expansion.
+In the 1800s, bison numbers were depleted from roughly 60 million down to a few hundred as a result of market hunting encouraged by the highest level of government.
+These activities were, at least in part, a component of policies designed to eliminate perceived threats posed by Native American populations during the period of rapid westward expansion.
 While not solely tied to meat and hide markets, these practices highlight the role that markets can play in threatening not only game populations, but also the cultures that are so closely linked to game species throughout our nation.
-Consequently, one of the last populations of bison in the United States could be found in the Yellowstone National Park where hunting and poaching was still happening.
-As a result of efforts led by George Bird Grinnell to raise awareness of the dire straits bison populations were in North America, market hunting of bison underwent the imposition of strict regulations so that the species numbers could increase again.
+Consequently, one of the last populations of bison in the United States could be found in the Yellowstone National Park where hunting and poaching were still commonplace.
+As a result of efforts led by George Bird Grinnell to raise awareness of the dire situation facing bison populations in North America, market hunting of bison underwent the imposition of strict regulations so that the species numbers could increase again.
 Today there are roughly 500,000 bison left in North America.
 A small fraction of those, less than 350 in the United States, are descendants from the bison that roamed the American Plains while the remainder are on the landscape today due to strong human intervention through farming and relocation efforts.

 Points of Interest